Category Archives: 2010

 Matt Damon and ensemble provide an intelligent, nuanced look at the afterlife in Clint Eastwood’s Hereafter (B+).
 Three stories “crash” together in a film that is moving while avoiding being sentimental.
 Deliberately paced but good payoff.

 True Grit (A) is another masterpiece from the Coen Brothers with superb acting from the leads and enough adventure to please western film purists.
-A fun, feisty and rightly acclaimed modern classic.
+It’s a fun, feisty and rightly acclaimed modern classic in the Western milieu with Jeff Bridges in the “Rooster Cogburn” role formerly inhabited by John Wayne.
+Matt Damon and Josh Brolin are also standouts, with newcomer Hailee Steinfeld making a superb impression as a feisty 14-year-old farm girl embarking on a quest for vengeance.